mscikdf/mscikdf-playground/README.md

 - Repeat these steps on both machines as many times as desired.
 - Export same private keys with different mnemonics-passphrase pairs

-**⚠️ Note on Input Validation**

-This CLI playground assumes well-formed UTF-8 input from trusted users and intentionally performs no input normalization or malicious-input filtering, because its purpose is to demonstrate the behavioral guarantees of MSCIKDF.

-The production MSCIKDF-Core library will enforce:

-- Unicode NFC normalization
-- Forbidden codepoint detection (zero-width, control, bidi, surrogate)
-- Whitespace canonicalization
-- UTF-8 validation

-to ensure deterministic, misuse-resistant cryptographic behavior across platforms.

 **⚠️ Important Safety Notice**

 This toolkit is intended **for testing and research purposes only**.